Frequently Asked Questions

 The Red Light District during the daytime

 Certain soft drugs – like cannabis – are legal (tolerated) in Amsterdam.
 You can easily buy marijuana, hash or hallucinogenic truffles.
 We often also get this frequently asked questions about the harder drugs like cocaine, ecstasy and speed.
 Please note that these are all illegal in the Netherlands.

 October to March is the off-season in Amsterdam.
 If you are looking for cheaper flight tickets or hotel stays we advice you to plan within these 5 months.

 Amsterdam is probably one of the most cycle-friendly cities in the world.
 The majority of Amsterdammers have cycled their entire lives.
 Amsterdam’s infrastructure has been designed with the cyclist in mind.
-However, if you have little to no experience on a bicycle we’d probably advice you to skip renting your own bicycle in Amsterdam as the traffic can get quit hectic.
+The answer of this frequently asked questions however does not apply to those who have zero experience in riding a bicycle. if you have little to no experience on a bicycle we’d probably advice you to skip renting your own bicycle in Amsterdam as the traffic can get quit hectic.